phy25/tweetpi/README.md

 This is very experimental, and thus the API may change at any time.

-Agile Scrum board (with sprints): https://github.com/phy25/tweetpi/projects/1
+Old Agile Scrum board (with sprints): https://github.com/phy25/tweetpi/projects/1

 ## Contents